AP-LS Awards, Grants and Funding

 AP-LS Grants in Aid for Early Career Professionals: The purpose of this award is to support AP-LS members who are ECPs in conducting research related to psychology and law.
 It is the committee’s desire that these awards are not limited only to members who are psychologists, but instead open to AP-LS members from all backgrounds who want to conduct research related to psychology-law issues.

-AP-LS Grants in Aid: The Div.
-41 Grants-in-Aid Committee considers proposals for small grants (maximum of $750) to support empirical graduate research that addresses psycholegal issues.
+AP-LS Grants in Aid for Graduate Students: The Div.
+41 Grants-in-Aid Committee considers proposals for small grants (maximum of $1000) to support empirical graduate research that addresses psycholegal issues.
 This award is limited to graduate students who are student affiliate members of AP-LS.
+Award submissions are reviewed and awarded in the Fall (deadline Sept.
+30) and Spring (deadline Jan.
+31) of each academic year.

-The Grant-in-Aid for Students MacArthur Award: This award offers additional funding from the MacArthur Foundation to fund promising research in the area of criminal competence.
+The Grants in Aid for Graduate Students MacArthur Award: An extension of the Grants in Aid for Graduate Students outlined above, this award offers additional funding (maximum of $2000) from the MacArthur Foundation to fund promising research in the area of criminal competence.
+MacArthur Award applications should follow the same submission instructions and timeline provided for the general Grants in Aid applications above.

 The Diversity in Psychology and Law Research Awards support undergraduate and graduate research on issues related to psychology, law, multiculturalism and/or diversity (i.e., research pertaining to psycholegal issues on race, gender, culture, sexual orientation, etc.).